-2. You can’t find the time to prepare nutritious food for yourself
+2. You can’t find the time to look after yourself

 Ok, so who has sent a reactive angry email!?
 I’ve sent a fair few in my time!

-But guess what?
+The first step to addressing the signs of burnout is to reach out to those around you.
 People like to help!
-Have the courage to reach out and ask for a moment to breathe or for help with a task or important project.
-I’m sure that there are people on your life who are more than willing to help you… this isn’t the problem… the problem is your fear and inability to reach out and ask.
-But give it a go, experiment with allowing others to help you.
+Have the courage to reach out and ask for a moment to breathe or help with a task or upcoming project.
+I’m sure there are people in your life who are willing and glad to help.
+We’ve all been exhausted and stressed out: they’ll understand how you’re feeling.